Follow this Page for updates

 Q: 4 science-based “superfoods” you should consider eating

-A: Superfoods are a pretty overrated phrase, but here are four foods that can be called "super."
+A: "Superfood" is a pretty overrated phrase, but here are four foods that have evidence-backed benefits.

 Read full answer to "4 science-based “superfoods” you should consider eating"